 Maple Snowball Cookies recipe brings together ground pecans, creamy butter, and almond flour to create a Keto holiday cookie you will enjoy all year around!

 One of my favorite childhood cookies were Snowball Cookies.
-In other parts of the world they may also be referred to as Russian Tea Cakes, Mexican Wedding Cookies, Italian Wedding Cookies or Nutty Fingers.
+In other parts of the world they may also be referred to as little Mexican Wedding Cakes, Russian Tea Cakes, Mexican Wedding Cookies, Italian Wedding Cookies or Nutty Fingers.

-They are sometimes round, like these Keto Snowball Cookies, or can be oblong, finger shaped cookies.
+They are sometimes round, like these sugar-free Snowball Cookies, or can be oblong, finger shaped cookies.

 Regardless of what they are called, does it get any better than these bite sized, nutty, shortbread cookies rolled around in a flurry of powdered sugar?
 I can't imagine!